directed by Cherry Cabban

 in the Jávea Players Studio

-We look forward to welcoming back to Javea, Pip Utton, who will perform three of his unique one man shows, Charlie Chaplin, Margaret Thatcher and The Hunchback of Notre Dame.
+We look forward to welcoming back to Javea, Pip Utton, who will perform four of his unique one man shows, Charlie Chaplin, Margaret Thatcher, The Hunchback of Notre Dame and Alfred Hitchcock.
 Pip is an accomplished and very well known professional actor.
 During his visit in January 2020 he portrayed Einstein and Winston Churchill to full houses and great applause.

 Below you can read about the characters that he will bring to life in February 2022, Chaplin, Margaret Thatcher and the Hunchback of Notre Dame.